-IV.
-Stakeholder Category: Entrepreneurial Skill and Training Institutions- MSME, Entrepreneurs, NGOs Discussion Points Project response to stake-holder concerns /suggestions Discussed collaborative opportunities under the ELEMENT project to facilitate quality products, better trade network and relevant skills for entrepreneurs including knowledge on import and export services Project will support improved training facilities for the state based capacity building and skilling institutions.
-Capacity building on entrepreneurial skills for youth and women, particularly in the rural areas.
-Financial management including book keeping Women and youth will be especially targeted for support to enterprise development, including their financial literacy. and access to financial institutions and services.
-Engage skill and entrepreneurial agencies to partner in providing capacity building and engage Experts from relevant agencies and institutions. - Project will leverage knowledge and technical capacities of domain experts and institutions
+- Discussed collaborative opportunities under the ELEMENT project to facilitate quality products, better trade network and relevant skills for entrepreneurs including knowledge on import and export services - Propose a Centre for Excellence under ELEMENT - Capacity building on entrepreneurial skills for youth and women, particularly in the rural areas. - Financial management including book keeping and access to financial institutions and services. - Engage skill and entrepreneurial agencies to partner in providing capacity building and engage Experts from relevant agencies and institutions.